 HowlRound is a knowledge commons that encourages freely sharing intellectual and artistic resources and expertise.

 HowlRound is a condition—one that results in a howling noise when sound from a loudspeaker is fed back into a microphone.
 It’s an amplified feedback loop.
 This idea of a feedback loop represents the condition upon which HowlRound was born in 2011—as a place for artists to provide feedback, learning, expertise, frustration, and vision—in an effort to enliven the fields of theatre and performance to the aspiring and established artist alike.

 All of our content comes from our community.
 We curate according to our values, and we curate by listening to you.
 And sometimes when it comes to written content we curate through a rigorous editing process done in conversation with you.

 Other commons have emerged from the HowlRound commons.
-One of these is the Latinx Theatre Commons that began as a result of a meeting convened by HowlRound and is now an ongoing collaboration five years strong.
+One of these is the Latinx Theatre Commons that began as a result of a meeting convened by HowlRound and is now an ongoing collaboration eight years strong.